mkandes/galyleo/README.md

-If you have a Singularity container that you would like to run for your Jupyter notebook session, you can provide a path to the container by including the `--sif` option in your `galyleo launch` command.
+If you have a Singularity container that you would like to run for your Jupyter notebook session, you can provide a path to the container by including the `--sif` option in your `launch` command.
 This will start your `jupyter` notebook server within the container using the [`singularity exec`]( https://sylabs.io/guides/3.8/user-guide/cli/singularity_exec.html) command.
 If necessary, you can also pass [user-defined `--bind` mounts](